0xdims/EthereumGoConnect/README.md

 # EthereumGoConnect
-EthereumGoConnect is a powerful tool that enables Go developers to swiftly and effortlessly connect with Ethereum smart contracts.
+EthereumGoConnect is a powerful tool that enables Go developers to swiftly and effortlessly connect and interact with Ethereum smart contracts from verified contract at etherscan.
 This application is designed to eliminate technical barriers when dealing with Ethereum blockchain in Golang programming, ensuring a seamless and efficient development experience.
 # Install
 ```bash
 git clone https://github.com/0xdims/EthereumGoConnect.git